 Volkswagen check engine light may turn on, and fault code P2294 – Fuel Pressure Regulator B Control Circuit Open may be active or present.
-P2294 code is caused due to a bad fuel pressure regulator, loose connector, or damaged wire harness.
+A bad fuel pressure regulator, loose connector, or damaged wire harness cause the P2294 code.

 How to Replace a Fuel Pressure Regulator on a Volkswagen Jetta.

 - Park the vehicle in a safe and secure location.

 - Let the vehicle cool down for at least a few hours before working in the engine bay to avoid burning yourself.

 - Pull the hood release under the driver-side dashboard.

 - Open the hood at the front of the vehicle and secure the hood with a prop rod or hydraulic struts.

 - Use a scanner to check and read any fault codes that may be present related to the Fuel Pressure Regulator.